tonykylim/XenLoom_beta/README.md

 ### Categorization of escape behaviour

-1. Copy the escape-decision.py script to the folder with the video files, or vice-versa.
+1. Copy the escape-decision.py script to the folder with the video files.
-2. Run the escape-decision.py script.
+2. Open the escape-decision.py script with PsychoPy and run it.
 3. A random video will play.
 Categorize the behaviour as:
    - Escape behaviour
    - Lack of escape behaviour
    - Undeterminable (If you are unsure just pick this.
 Usually this happens if the tadpole was moving quickly just before the looming stimulus was sent.)
+   - If you are unsure, you can replay the video.
+Evaluating tadpole escape responses may take some getting used to.
 4. The next random video will then play.
 Do step 3 for all video files in the directory.
 5. After all videos in the directory are categorized, a csv file is generated called response_to_loom_sorted.csv
    - Escape behaviour is coded as 1, lack of escape behaviour is coded as 0, and undeterminable is coded as an empty cell.